History of Newark, New Jersey: 21st Century

 Newark is a living laboratory for nearly every bad planning idea of the 20th century.
 Urban renewal destroyed whole neighborhoods, replacing low-rise, vernacular residences with public housing projects.
 Built on superblocks, the projects wiped out the original grid as well as commercial and retail activity.
 Interstate highways cut the city into pieces, dividing and isolating neighborhoods.
 And crime, of course, made sport of the general civic unraveling.
 Corporations, most prominently Prudential Insurance, tried to help.
 But to protect employees from the deteriorating environment, they built fortress-like towers, connected to the train station and to one another by skywalks, bypassing the streets below and walling off the waterfront with parking garages and hostile architecture.
 Meanwhile, surface roads were widened to facilitate traffic, making escape to the suburbs more efficient.
 Gradually, shops and restaurants closed, leaving a few dejected discount stores behind.

-By the mid-first decade of the 21st century, the rate of crime had fallen by 58% from historic highs associated with severe drug problems in the mid-1990s, however homicides remained at record highs for a city of its size with a per capita homicide rate three times that of nearby New York City.
+By the mid-first decade of the 21st century, the rate of crime had fallen by 58% from historic highs associated with the severe drug problems in the mid-1990s, however homicides remained at record highs for a city of its size with a per capita homicide rate three times that of nearby New York City.
 In the first two months of 2008, the homicide rate dropped dramatically, with no homicides recorded for 43 days.
 However, even with progress made to reduce crime, in 2012 Newark was ranked as the 6th most dangerous city in the United States.
 In 2013 Newark recorded 111 homicides, the first year ending in triple digits in seven years and the highest tally since 1990, accounting for 27% of all homicides statewide.
 Since 2016, Newark has been successful in driving down the city's homicide rate to a new "historic low" of 37 homicides in 2024, down from 48 in 2023, the lowest homicide rate since 1960.
 However, overall violent crime rose 21% after two years of consecutive declines in 2022 and 2023.